msv-lab/angelix/README.md

 * 8GM Memory
 * Ubuntu 14.04 64-bit\*

-\* Angelix can be run on other 64-bit linux distributions, however installation scripts were tested only on Ubuntu 14.04.
+\* Angelix can be run on other 64-bit Linux distributions, however installation scripts were tested only on Ubuntu 14.04.
 If you want to install Angelix on a different system, you may need to modify Makefile and activate scripts.

 Clone repository recursively: